mozzarellaV8/Foundations-LinearRegression/process-analysis.md

 #### Preliminary: Correlation Test and Plotting

-We'll be taking a look at the relationship between Energy Consumption by State, and the percentage of the population living in Metropolitan Areas.
+We'll be taking a look at the relationship between Energy Consumption by State, and the Percentage of the Population Living in Metropolitan Areas.
 A naive intuition might suggest there's a correlation between the two - the more people there are living in cities, the more power will be used or consumed.

 Before diving directly into a linear model, I thought it'd be a good idea to look at some correlation tests and general plots of the variables of interest.
 As a student I still find the `lm()` function quite powerful and wherever possible would like to get a sense of the data before running code.